opendr-eu/opendr/projects/opendr_ws/src/perception/README.md

    - `--visualization_topic VISUALIZATION_TOPIC`: publish the panoptic segmentation map as an RGB image on `VISUALIZATION_TOPIC` or a more detailed overview if using the `--detailed_visualization` flag, `None` to stop the node from publishing on this topic (default=`/opendr/panoptic/rgb_visualization`)
    - `--detailed_visualization`: generate a combined overview of the input RGB image and the semantic, instance, and panoptic segmentation maps and publish it on `OUTPUT_RGB_IMAGE_TOPIC` (default=deactivated)

-3. In a new terminal you can view the annotated image stream by running `rosrun rqt_image_view rqt_image_view` and selecting the topics `/opendr/panoptic/semantic`, `/opendr/panoptic/instance` and `/opendr/panoptic/rgb_visualization` or by running `rostopic echo /opendr/panoptic/semantic`, `rostopic echo /opendr/panoptic/instance` and `rostopic echo /opendr/panoptic/rgb_visualization`.
+3. Default output topics:
+   - Output images: `/opendr/panoptic/semantic`, `/opendr/panoptic/instance`, `/opendr/panoptic/rgb_visualization`
+   - Detection messages: `/opendr/panoptic/semantic`, `/opendr/panoptic/instance`, `/opendr/panoptic/rgb_visualization`

+   For viewing the output, refer to the [notes above.](#notes)

 ### Semantic Segmentation ROS Node

 You can find the semantic segmentation ROS node python script [here](./scripts/semantic_segmentation_bisenet.py) to inspect the code and modify it as you wish to fit your needs.
 The node makes use of the toolkit's [semantic segmentation tool](../../../../src/opendr/perception/semantic_segmentation/bisenet/bisenet_learner.py) whose documentation can be found [here](../../../../docs/reference/semantic-segmentation.md).

-Instructions for basic usage and visualization of results:
+#### Instructions for basic usage:

 1. Start the node responsible for publishing images.
 If you have a USB camera, then you can use the `usb_cam_node` as explained in the [prerequisites above](#prerequisites).

-2. You are then ready to start the semantic segmentation node
+2. You are then ready to start the semantic segmentation node:

     ```shell
     rosrun perception semantic_segmentation_bisenet.py